Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

 One other consequence of our work is that, by linking together local heights and the combinatorics of the cluster picture, we obtain combinatorial constraints on local heights.
-This allows us to give various new criteria for when a hyperelliptic curve has all local heights equal to~$0$, for example: \begin{iprop}[cf.\ \Cref{ex:trivialHeights}] Suppose that~$X/\bQ_\ell$ is a genus~$2$ curve with the cluster picture shown below and that the leading coefficient of~$X$ is a unit in~$\bZ_\ell$.
+This allows us to give various new criteria for when a hyperelliptic curve has all local heights equal to~$0$, for example the following check is independent of $Z$. \begin{iprop}[cf.\ \Cref{ex:trivialHeights}] Suppose that~$X/\bQ_\ell$ is a genus~$2$ curve with the cluster picture shown below and that the leading coefficient of~$X$ is a unit in~$\bZ_\ell$.
 Then the local height of any~$\bQ_\ell$-point on~$X$ is~$0$.